wehlutyk/thesis/content/3-gistr-4-results.md

   \end{tabular}
 \end{center}

+![Mosaic plot of the contingency table between deletions, insertions, and replacements.
+Red rectangles indicate deletions are present;
+green rectangles or green dots indicate insertions are present;
+darker colours indicate replacements are present.
+Each rectangle also indicates the number of transformations it represents (corresponding to the rectangle area).
+](images/gistr-computed/exp_3/contingencies_mosaic.png){#fig:gistr-contingencies width=60%}

 @Fig:gistr-contingencies illustrates this data with a mosaic plot, rendering some of the trends more visible.
 One way to look at these figures is by considering deletions first.
 Without deletions, insertions are very unlikely (8.2%), and replacements are also unlikely (though less so: 26.0%):